 Are nutrient excesses unhealthy?

-As you may surmise, the resulting nutrient deficiencies may easily manifest myriad symptoms.
+As you may surmise, the resulting nutrient deficiencies may easily manifest myriad different symptoms than that of the nutrient excess.
 However, the nutrient excesses may also manifest myriad symptoms as well.
 Nutrient excesses are burdensome to the mind and body.
-If the nutrient becomes even more excessive, at some point it has the potential to become toxic to the mind and body.
+If the nutrient becomes even more excessive, at some point it has the potential to become toxic to the mind and/or the body.